secureblue/secureblue/POSTINSTALL-README.md

 ## Setup USBGuard

-*This will generate a policy based on your currently attached USB devices and block all others, then enable usbguard*
+*This will generate a policy based on your currently attached USB devices and block all others, then enable usbguard.*

 ```
 ujust setup-usbguard